davidallenby/I-Can-Angular/README.md

 * Use reusable components (e.g [ListComponent](https://github.com/davidallenby/agl-developer-test/tree/code-cleanup/src/app/shared/components/list))
 * Lazy loading routes (reduces the size of the application, the initial load time, and improve the application boot time by not loading the unused modules.)
 * Modular design: Apps should be structured with 1 x Core Module, 1 x Shared Module, and many Feature Modules
-  - Core Module: This will be where any singleton services or site-wide components will be kept
+  - Core Module: This will be where any singleton services or site-wide components will be kept (E.g. header, footer)
-  - Shared Module: This will be where any shared components/pipes/services will, but not technically used *everywhere*
+  - Shared Module: This will be where any shared components/pipes/services will live.
+They will be used throughout the app, but not used *everywhere* on *every page*
   - Feature Module: This will be where any features that make up the application will live.
 They will be large sub-sections of the app that contain their own components, routes, pages, services etc.
 * Smart & Dumb components:
   - Smart components: These will contain business logic in their respective services.
 They will pass data down to dumb components, and react to events coming from dumb components.